This post is brought to you by Walmart and The Motherhood. All opinions are my own.

 - Consider donating your time or financial assistance to another organization that supports surviving family members of military members who died in the line of duty.

 - Visit a wounded veteran, veterans hospital, or veterans nursing home (always ask any Veterans facility about their visitation or volunteer policy).
 I’ve taken my son to the local veterans nursing home to help pass out fresh flowers and flags.
 Some veterans receive very few visitors and appreciate something as simple as conversation.
 We’ve played checkers or other board games, and I enjoyed it as much as the veteran did.
+It’s important that we care for our elder veterans who may be in a vulnerable state while in a nursing home and could even be subject to neglect if their situation is not monitored by loved ones.
+If there does appear to be a breach of the standard of care then relatives may want to reach out to lawyers in their area to see what steps to follow in light of this.
+Regardless of whether they are a veteran or not, elder neglect is something that should be called out and combatted at every given opportunity.

 - Make a care package for a military service member or veteran that you know.